twbs/bootstrap/site/content/docs/4.3/content/typography.md

 ## Responsive font sizes

-In Bootstrap `v5`, we've enabled responsive font sizes by default, allowing text to scale more naturally across device and viewport sizes.
-Have a look at the [RFS]({{< docsref "/getting-started/rfs" >}}) page to find out how this works.
+In Bootstrap 5, we've enabled responsive font sizes by default, allowing text to scale more naturally across device and viewport sizes.
+Have a look at the [RFS page]({{< docsref "/getting-started/rfs" >}}) to find out how this works.